MaxKablaam/RaveLesson/README.md

 ### Demo 2 — Timbre Transfer with nn~
 1. Load a pretrained RAVE model (e.g., `vintage.ts` or `sol_ordinario_fast.ts`).
 2. Route live audio or a sample into `nn~`.
-3. Play with the parameters — the output will sound similar to your input, but filtered through the “language” of the model’s training data.
+3. Play with the parameters.
+The output will sound similar to your input, but filtered through the model’s training data.

-**Conceptual Note:**
+**Note:**
-RAVE doesn’t copy the input; it *reinterprets* it using what it learned —
+RAVE doesn’t copy or filter the input; it *reinterprets* it using what it learned.
-like an impressionist painter capturing the essence of light rather than the exact details.

 ## 4. Encode / Decode Split